sanbox-irl/tween/README.md

 This library exposes three kinds of structs:

-- ZST Tweens which implement the `Tween` trait.
-They also expose the method `tween` inherently, so you can tween arbitrarily with them.
+- Zero-Sized Tweens which implement the `Tween` trait.
+They also expose the method `tween` inherently, so you can tween easily with them, like `tween::Linear.tween`.
 - Wrapper Tweens which implement the `Tween` trait.
 These are `Looper`, `Oscillator` and `Extrapolator`.
 These all wrap *around* other Tweens.
 See their documentation for more information.
 - `Tweener` and `FixedTweener`, both of which "drive" a `Tween`.
 You should use `FixedTweener` in a fixed timestep application; otherwise, use `Tweener`.
 Although you can use a `Tween` directly, a `Tweener` manages all the Tween state for you.

-For 99% of users, you'll want to construct `Tweener`s or `FixedTweener`s with a Tween for this library, occasionally looping them.
+For 99% of users, you'll want to construct `Tweener`s or `FixedTweener`s with a Tween for this library, occasionally looping or oscillating them.

 ## Making Tweens Yourself